Subscribe to our newsletterSubscribe

-We positioned Forge as an important component of Simplifier.net, the publication platform for FHIR artefacts, like profiles, extensions, implementation guides and now packages.
+We positioned Forge as an important component of Simplifier.net, the publication platform for FHIR artifacts, like profiles, extensions, implementation guides, and now packages.
 Our business model is in the paid plans on Simplifier.
 To ensure continuity of Forge, we decided to make Forge part of the paid plans on Simplifier.

 Below we answered some questions that we think you may have.